Representing polynomial of ST-CONNECTIVITY: M obius function of

 \section{M\"obius function of \dc}

-Let $G=\left\langle V, E\right\rangle$ be a directed acyclic graph.
-For our purposes we can fix $V$ and associate $G$ with the set of its arcs $E$.
-Thus we will write $H\subseteq G$ when $H$ is a subgraph of $G$, etc. Let $S(G) \subseteq V$ be the set of vertices with no incoming arcs -- sources, and let $T(G)\subseteq V$ be vertices with no outgoing arcs -- sinks. \begin{definition} In $\dc_G$ we are given a subgraph $H$ of some fixed graph $G$ as a list of bits defining its arcs $x_e= $, and our task is to determine if there is a non-empty path from a source to a sink. \end{definition}
+Let $G=\left\langle V, E, s, t\right\rangle$ be a directed multigraph without cycles, namely, an acyclic quiver, where $V$ is the set of vertices, $E$ is the set of arcs with $s:E\rightarrow V$ and $t:E\rightarrow V$ defining the source and target of an arc.
+For our purposes we can fix $V$, $s$, $t$ and associate $G$ with the set of its arcs $E$.
+Thus we will write $H\subseteq G$ when $H$ is a subquiver of $G$, etc. Let $S(G) \subseteq V$ be the set of vertices with no incoming arcs -- sources, and let $T(G)\subseteq V$ be vertices with no outgoing arcs -- sinks. \begin{definition} In $\dc_G$ we are given a subquiver $H$ of some fixed quiver $G$ as a set of bits defining its arcs $x_e= $, and our task is to determine if there is a non-empty path from a vertex in $S(G)$ to a vertex in $T(G)$ using only the arcs in $H$. \end{definition}

-Let $s:E\rightarrow V$ and $t:E\rightarrow V$ denote the source and target of an arc.
-If we allow multigraphs, i.e., graphs which can have multiple arcs $e_1, \ldots, e_m$ with the same sources and targets $s(e_1)=\ldots =s(e_m)$, $t(e_1)=\ldots = t(e_m)$, then for our purposes we can assume that there is exactly one source and one sink, because we can merge all sources into one (and similarly -- all sinks) without affecting connectivity.
+Since we allow multigraphs, i.e., graphs which can have multiple arcs $e_1, \ldots, e_m$ with the same sources and targets $s(e_1)=\cdots =s(e_m)$, $t(e_1)=\cdots = t(e_m)$, for our purposes we can assume that there is exactly one source and one sink, because we can merge all sources into one (and similarly --- all sinks) without affecting connectivity.
 Henceforth, we will denote the unique source as $s$ and the unique sink as $t$.

-Given a DAG $G$, let $P_G$ be the finite set of paths connecting sources and sinks.
-Note that $P_G$ has to be an antichain.
-The following two theorems are a special case of Theorem~3.2 from \cite{Hil03}.
+Given an acyclic quiver $G$, let $P_G$ be the finite set of paths connecting sources and sinks.
+Note that $P_G$ has to be an antichain in the poset of subquivers of $G$.
+The following two theorems are a special case of Theorem~3.2 from \citet{Hil03}.
 We give our proofs for completeness.

-\begin{theorem} For all directed acyclic graphs $G$ the poset $U(P_G)$ is isomorphic to a face lattice of a convex polytope. \end{theorem}
+\begin{theorem} For all acyclic quivers $G$ the poset $U(P_G)$ is isomorphic to a face lattice of a convex polytope. \end{theorem}